top of page

 OUR APPROACH

-We believe that meaningful transformation requires addressing multiple, interconnected factors in a young person’s life.
 Our model weaves together protective intervention, access to opportunity, informed choice-making, and a sense of belonging.
-Each element reinforces the other, creating a resilient foundation that supports children and youth as they navigate complex challenges.
-By addressing root causes and providing sustained support across different aspects of life, we pave the way for lasting impact—because change in isolation is never enough.
+Each element reinforces the other, creating a resilient foundation that supports indigent children and youths as they navigate complex challenges.
+By addressing root causes and providing sustained support across different aspects of life, we pave the way for lasting impact because change in isolation is never enough.

 In Kenya’s underserved communities, indigent children and youths are often thrust into the criminal justice system not as criminals, but as victims—of poverty, neglect, and exploitation.
 Without access to legal representation, a child accused of petty theft may spend years on remand, exposed to hardened offenders and the predatory reach of organized crime.